 What The Marketing Claims

 The FAQs page even goes as far as to say that the water is free from sugar, sodium, gluten, fluoride, artificial flavors, artificial coloring, GMOs, and the ‘big eight’ allergens.
-Finally, the pH of the water is purely balanced.
+Finally, the pH of the water is ‘purely balanced’ (whatever that means).

 It’s Purer Than Tap Water